ColdBox uses both implicit and explicit invocation methods to execute events and render content back to a user. You have a single configuration CFC:

 config/Coldbox.cfc, from where you can configure your entire application and a set of folder/file conventions.
 This configuration file activates certain aspects of your application and configures all the implicit events that mostly reflect the events in the

 Application.cfc that ColdFusion exposes to you.

 Remember that this framework will not solve all your problems.
-It is a standard, a foundation on which to develop on and thanks to its software programming aspects that it provides.
-However, it is up to you to create GOOD code, this is not a magical framework that will make your code better.
+It is a standard and a foundation on which to develop on due to the software programming aspects that it provides.
+However, it is up to you to create GOOD code.
+This is not a magical framework that will make your code better.
 It will help you, but at the end of the day, it is your responsibility.

 ColdBox is loaded by the

 Application.cfc and makes use of the Front Controller design pattern as its means of operation.
 This means that every request comes in through a single template, usually

 index.cfm.
 Once a request is received by the framework through this front controller, it will parse the request and redirect appropriately to the correct event handler controller by looking for an

 event variable in the URL or FORM scopes.